elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/020-thoughts-on-mocking.md

 I won't bother tracing the longish execution path that lies on either side of this helper method, but the key takeaway here is that we're able to avoid to skip two layers of complexity by mocking out our call to `PostalArea` and stubbing out the actual geometry object that is associated with that `PostalArea`.

-We could have loaded fixture data into our testing environment which actually provided the relevant geospacial data to perform the sort of search we needed for this feature, but doing so would certainly be more complicated than the two simple lines we used to create our mock and stub.
+We could have loaded fixture data into our testing environment which had the relevant geospacial data to perform the sort of search we needed for this feature, but doing so would certainly be more complicated than the two simple lines we used to create our mock and stub.

 Part of the reason mocks work out well here is that they allow you to focus on the behavior of `GeoRegion` rather than its implementation details.
 Even though under the hood a bunch of complex object manipulation is going on, we only really care about a very narrow set of functionality that `GeoRegion`'s adds as metadata to the geometry objects looked up through its search methods.
 If we had to actually populate the database with geometry data and concern ourselves with the messy relationships between these objects, our tests would be far less clear.